Phil-Hope/TMPLNR-20/README.md

       - get comment (GET) - 200 OK
       - get comments (GET) - 200 OK

+      If a bin/.phpunit already exists.
+Delete this folder as it may cause errors.

       To run these tests, run:

+      composer req alice
+      composer req  logger
+      composer req test

       php bin/phpunit

       In the terminal you will see the test and the results.